oasislabs/game-box/README.md

 If you want to deploy on Oasis, make sure your mnemonic is defined in `secrets.json`.
 This file is not tracked by your repo, but it's imported by Truffle during migration and frontend compilation.
 The default Contract Kit mnemonic is already there, ready to use.

 ## Creating your game
 Once this example has been unboxed, you're ready to start building your game.
-This section is a crash-course for getting started quickly; for a thorough overview the architecture of the game framework, see __(insert detailed docs link here)__.
+This section is a crash-course for getting started quickly; for a thorough overview the architecture of the game framework, check out of [Gaming SDK documentation](https://docs.oasiscloud.io/en/latest/gaming-sdk/).

 TL;DR: In most cases, the only files you'll need to edit are `core/game/src/lib.rs` (with your move and flow functions) and `src/components/board.js` (with your game UI) -- everything else should be done for you!